 - The urinary tract

 Progesterone, the other major female hormone, is necessary for preparing the uterine lining for the fertilized egg.

 Menopause is marked by the following hormonal changes:

 - Ovarian secretion of estrogen and progesterone ends.

-- Although the ovaries stop producing estrogen, they still continue to produce small amounts of the male hormone testosterone, which can be converted to estrogen (estradiol) in body fat.
+- Although the ovaries stop producing estrogen, they still continue to produce small amounts of the male hormone testosterone, which can be converted to estrogen (estradiol) by an enzyme found in body fat.

 - The adrenal gland continues to produce androstenedione (a male hormone), which is converted to estrone and estradiol in the body fat.